charlesomer/airplay/README.md

 ---

 ## Pre-Built Docker Image
 This image is built directly from `master` so may break.
+Tested with Raspberry Pi.

 https://hub.docker.com/r/charlesomer/airplay